vaniacastr0/Deploy-AI-Agent-App-Service/blog.md

 ---

-### **4. Developing the AI Agent**
+## **4. Create and Configure the AI Agent**

-After setting up the environment and deploying the model, proceed to develop the AI agent:
+After setting up the environment and deploying the model, proceed to create the AI agent:

-**a.
-Define Your AI Agent**

-On the left-hand side of the project panel, select "Agents".
+- On the left-hand side of the project panel, select "Agents".
-Click "New agent" and the default agent will be created which already connected to your Azure OpenAI model.
+- Click "New agent" and the default agent will be created which already connected to your Azure OpenAI model.

 1. **Define Instructions:**
    - Craft clear and concise instructions that guide the agent's interactions.
 For example: